| Finished, September 10th, 2007 |

 Mistakes do happen!
 We know of a few instances where owners started a house but on the wrong lot, or were in the process of purchasing a lot or a house and discovered the "sellers" did not actually have the legal right to sell the property.

-After purchasing a lot the next step is to find a reliable and honest builder.
-There are a lot of horror stories about building in Mexico but if you check references you will find someone that fits your requirements and your budget.
+After purchasing a lot, the next step is to find a reliable and honest builder.
+There are a lot of horror stories about building in Mexico, but if you check references, you will find someone who fits your requirements and your budget.

-As with most manual labour jobs in Mexico there is no safety equipment: no steel-toed boots, or work gloves, or hard hats, or safety harnesses.
-Most of the guys work in bare feet or sandals.
+As with most manual labour jobs in Mexico, there is no safety equipment: no steel-toed boots, or work gloves, or hard hats, or safety harnesses.
+Most of the guys work in bare feet or in sandals.
 That's it.

 Oh good!
 More photos of plaster going on the walls.
 That's so very exciting.

 While all this activity was going on, we shopped.
 Choosing lighting fixtures that hopefully would not rust or corrode, or cost a bazillion dollars in electricity to operate.
-Picking out plumbing fixtures, and tile, and kitchen cabinets.
-The easy jobs, the fun jobs you say.
+Picking out plumbing fixtures, tile, and kitchen cabinets.
+The easy jobs, the fun jobs, you say.

 Well, not exactly.
 Cancun building supply stores do not carry a lot of inventory.
-Very little on the display floor is actually for sale, instead items must be ordered with a wait of ten days to eight weeks.
+Very little on the display floor is actually for sale; instead, items must be ordered with a wait of ten days to eight weeks.
 We needed three matching bathroom mirrors, and only found two.
-We wanted three matching bathrooms sinks, and again, only found two.
+We wanted three matching bathroom sinks, and again, only found two.
 We learned to be very flexible in what we had envisioned, settling for the easy solution instead of a long wait in most cases.

 We are very happy with the results as the house was completed quicker than promised, and cost less than what we had budgeted.